MUnique/OpenMU/src/Web/AdminPanel/Readme.md

 The admin panel is meant to offer functions for administrative tasks.

-It's implemented with ASP.NET Core Blazor Server and it's accessible via <http://localhost:1234/>
+It's implemented with ASP.NET Core Blazor Server and it's accessible via <http://localhost/> or <http://localhost/admin/>
 The current features are:

 ## Server list